 All new Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
 In addition, the Company Secretary is responsible for ensuring that the new Directors are provided with an information pack consisting of a detailed overview of the strategy, vision and values of the Company, details of each operation, the Company and organisational structure, and the constitution, policies and charters of the Company.
 New Directors are also provided with the Board schedule and have the opportunity to visit at least two of the operations each year on a rotational basis as part of the familiarisation process.
-During the year ended 30 June 2015, the Board visited the Cracow, Mt Rawdon, Edna May and Mungari operations.
+During the year, Mr Sawiris and Mr De Montessus were provided with the Board induction material shortly after joining the Company.
+During the year ended 30 June 2016, the Board visited the Cowal, Cracow, Mt Rawdon, Mt Carlton and Pajingo operations.